wepie-inc/ip-location-db/README.md

 ## License

 License depends on the database which you use.
 Please read carefully each database license.
-You can use [PDDL](https://opendatacommons.org/licenses/pddl/1.0/) (ODC Public Domain Dedication and Licence) or CC0 (Creative Commons Zero) licensed database without any attribution.
+You can use [PDDL](https://opendatacommons.org/licenses/pddl/1.0/) (ODC Public Domain Dedication and Licence) or [CC0](https://creativecommons.org/publicdomain/zero/1.0/deed) (Creative Commons Zero) licensed database without attribution for any purpose.
-We are glad if you make a link to [sapics/ip-location-db](https://github.com/sapics/ip-location-db), when you use this project database.
+We are glad if you make a link to [sapics/ip-location-db](https://github.com/sapics/ip-location-db).